 Our general safeguarding measures lead on to other specific procedures and guidance: CAF (The Common Assessment Framework) Operational Guidance for Practitioners August 2008, Children in Need (LSCB website) and Child Protection.
-All DJW TALENT | THE DJW SCHOOL OF ACTING employees have a responsibility to protect children from bullying, harassment, physical, sexual and emotional abuse and/or neglect.
-It is of paramount importance that children at DJW feel safe, secure and free from any form of abuse.
-Our School is committed to the protection and promotion of the children's (All students) welfare and providing an environment in which they may thrive.
+All DJW TALENT employees have a responsibility to protect children from bullying, harassment, physical, sexual and emotional abuse and/or neglect.
+It is of paramount importance that children and vulnerable adults and non vulnerable wherever applicable at DJW feel safe, secure and free from any form of abuse.
+Our workshops are committed to the protection and promotion of the children's (All students) welfare and providing an environment in which they may thrive.